m-barnard/amdc/README.md

 ##  Example notebooks for running code

-* example_run_sim.qmd and example_run_sim_nTreeClus.ipynb shows how to run the simulation (from simulating the sequences to aggregating the results) for a single simulation scenario
+* example_run_sim.qmd and example_run_sim_nTreeClus.ipynb show how to run the simulation (from simulating the sequences to aggregating the results) for a single simulation scenario
 * run_any_data.qmd shows how to run AMDC on any data source

 ## Run analysis from R/python or shell scripts